Disclaimer

 How often Should you Groom a Bernese Mountain Dog?

-It’s a myth that dogs with long-hair coats need to be washed very frequently.
-More hair follicles on the body produce more natural oil, which repels the dirt and debris from getting accumulated and keeps the body odor away.
+It’s a myth that dogs with long-hair coats must be washed frequently.
+More hair follicles on the body produce more natural oil, which repels the dirt and debris from accumulating and keeps the body odor away.

-Bernese Mountain dogs do not need to be bathed every month, and a bathing schedule of once every two and a half or three months is absolutely fine.
-However, to maintain a silky and healthy-looking Bernese coat, here are some tips to follow;
+Bernese Mountain Dogs do not need to be bathed monthly; a bathing schedule of once every two and a half or three months is absolutely fine.
+However, to maintain a silky and healthy-looking Bernese Mountain Dog coat, here are some tips to follow;

 Brush the Coat with a Pin Brush